klis87/redux-requests/packages/redux-saga-requests/README.md

 - support for Axios and Fetch API - additional clients could be added, you could even write your own client integration as a `driver` (see [./packages/redux-saga-requests-axios/src/axios-driver.js](https://github.com/klis87/redux-saga-requests/blob/master/packages/redux-saga-requests-axios/src/axios-driver.js) for the example)
+- multiple driver support - for example you can use Axios for one part of your requests and Fetch Api for another part
 - compatible with FSA, `redux-act` and `redux-actions` libraries (see [redux-act example](https://github.com/klis87/redux-saga-requests/tree/master/examples/redux-act-integration))
 - simple to use with server side rendering - for example you could pass Axios instance to `createRequestInstance` and you don't need to worry that Axios interceptors would be shared across multiple requests